 - You need to make sure that the space has plenty of light.
 To cope with that issue, you can use invisible light in conjunction with other lights to get the desired brightness.
 Remember to match the atmosphere of your space by adjusting the intensity of visible lights.

-- To prevent seeming too fragmented and mismatched, you need to have the same color scheme in the room that opens into rooms.
-Treat the whole house as a single piece and make sure not to jump too many shades.
+- To prevent the room from seeming too fragmented and mismatched, the room that opens into another room should have the same color scheme.
+Treat the whole house as a single piece, and avoid jumping too many shades.

 - Choose the wall and floor coverings after the furniture.
 This will save you time and stress.
-Since wall textures have more colors to choose from, it’s best to do the bed first because it’s easier to choose the matching color of the wall from a wide variety of palettes instead of another way around.
+Since wall textures have more colors, it’s best to do the bed first because it’s easier to choose the matching color of the wall from a wide variety of palettes instead of another way around.

 - Try not to make your space more complex by choosing only one or two colors only.

 - You need to think of the Sims who will be utilizing the place and draw influence from them for the room’s appearance.
-Make sure the room reflects the personality of the inhabitants. flirtatious Sim’s room and Angry Bro’s room would be completely two different sides of the spectrum; just like Sim, who likes to cook, you need to give him space to cook
+Make sure the room reflects the personality of the inhabitants.
+Flirtatious Sim’s and Angry Bro’s rooms would be completely different sides of the spectrum; just like a Sim who likes to cook, you need to give him space to cook.

 - After the mandatory furnishing, fill the empty spaces by hanging a picture on the wall or a rug on the floor.
 This will also increase your Sim’s mood.